joshin-run-tiy/hello-dev-blog/README.md

 # Note to visitor

-This project is currently under development and has not reached a complete state.
-Most projects are in the same form.
+This project is currently under development and has not reached a completed state.
 The intention is, however, to continue to perfect and implement.

 Thanks!

-Josh
+Josh Holladay